 Corneas are normally a smooth, dome shape.
 People prone to keratoconus have thinner, unstable corneas.
 Because the cornea is thin, it eventually begins to lose its shape.
 As keratoconus progresses, the cornea will begin to bulge and take on a more cone-like shape.
 This cone-shaped cornea can cause extremely blurry vision.

 Keratoconus progresses very slowly.
 The average age of keratoconus onset occurs around age 16.
 The earliest signs of keratoconus are blurry vision and frequent prescription changes.
+Symptoms of keratoconus include:

 - Vision that cannot be corrected with glasses

 - Poor night vision, especially when driving at night

 If you notice any of these symptoms, be sure to contact your eye doctor right away!

 Keratoconus does not have many treatments, and there is still a lot of research being done to make treatments even more effective.
 There are three common treatments for keratoconus: